jordynoche/First-Homelab/Timeline.md

 # Media Storage
 May 20th, 2026
 ## [NAS](Setup/NAS.md)
-I chose Open Media Vault as my NAS software due to its simplicity and how light weight it is
+I chose Open Media Vault as my NAS software due to its simplicity and how light weight it is.

+Installing OMV on my server was quite simple, as well as logging in.
+However things started to get weird after logging into OMV.

+I couldn't log into my SSH server.
+I panicked and thought I was going crazy!
+None of my passwords were working.
+I hate to admit that I looked the problem with AI and it ended up making things so much worse to the point where I had to reinstall debian all together.
+Note to self: Look at Reddit forums before turning to AI.

+I'm not really sure what OMV does, but it overwrote the SSH configuration files, basically locking me out of my server.
+I soon figured out how to fix this problem and documented it in the NAS.md file.

+Thank you reddit.

 # Containers
 May 20th, 2026